Welcome to St Margaret’s

 Latest News

-A said service of Holy Communion.
+8:30am is a said Holy Communion service.
 This is a quiet and reflective way to worship early on a Sunday morning.

-Our main time of worship on a Sunday.
-An uplifting service where we share Holy Communion together.
+11am is an uplifting service where we normally share Holy Communion together.
 Dove Club, our children’s group, meets during the service most weeks.
-We join together as All Ages on the first Sunday of the month.

 Your support makes St Margaret’s possible.
 You can make a donation to our work by credit or debit card, as a one-off or regular gift.
 Click below for more information